MiguelSanLeon/holidays-survey/README.md

 ### Exit Screen

-- If the user choose to exit from any menu on the program, the exit confirmation screen will appear.
+- If the user chooses to exit from any menu on the program, the exit confirmation screen will appear.
 ![Exit menu](assets/readme-files/exit-menu.png)

 - When the user chooses NO, he/she will return to main menu.